 An Effective Teacher in Every Classroom; An Effective Leader in Every School - Oklahoma has developed a new Teacher and Leader Effectiveness Evaluation System (TLE).
 The TLE combines multiple measures of effectiveness to identify areas of professional growth so that each child has an effective teacher every year and each teacher has a team of effective leaders throughout his or her career.
-The TLE promises to support all teachers and administrators toward continuous improvement of instructional practices and student outcomes.
+The qualitative implementation of TLE is in place and the entire TLE system promises to support all teachers and administrators toward continuous improvement of instructional practices and student outcomes.

-REAC3H Network - To implement its broad slate of reforms, to introduce TLE, and to assist schools with the transition to OAS, the SEA has also created an informational network called Regional Educators Advancing College, Career, and Citizen Readiness Higher (REAC3H).
-The REAC3H Network was organized to provide teachers and administrators with professional development by conducting Regionals in 10 sections of the state, as needed.
+REACH Network - To implement its broad slate of reforms, to introduce TLE, and to assist schools with the transition to OAS, the SEA has also created an informational network called Regional Educators Advancing College, Career, and Citizen Readiness Higher (REACH).
+The REACH Network was organized to provide teachers and administrators with professional development by conducting Regionals in 10 sections of the state, as needed.
 Trainers included State Directors of each subject area for OAS, with special sessions for administrators.